 Strategy 4: Build Expertise Signals

-Demonstrating expertise helps both users and Google trust your content.
+Showing your expertise helps readers and Google trust you.

-- About page with your story and expertise
+- Make an About page with your story

 What Content to Remove

-Sometimes removing content helps more than improving it.
-Thin or duplicate content can drag down your whole site's quality perception.
+Sometimes deleting content helps more than fixing it.
+Weak or copied content can hurt your whole site's quality score.

 Content to Consider Removing:

-- Articles under 300 words that cannot be expanded
+- Articles under 300 words that you can't make longer

 - Category pages with no real content

-"A site with 15 excellent articles will often get approved faster than a site with 50 mediocre ones.
-Quality over quantity matters significantly."
+"A site with 15 great articles will often get approved faster than a site with 50 okay ones.
+Quality beats quantity every time."

 — AdSense Policy Team Member, Publisher Event 2024